Independent Study

 Each course offered in Independent Study is broken up into assignments.
 As a general rule, each assignment is equal to 1/10th of a year-long course.
 In high school a year-long course is worth ten credits towards the 230 credits required for graduation.
 Therefore, each assignment is worth one credit.
 Independent Study students are encouraged to complete two credits per week, so that they can not only keep up with their class but can progress a little in excess of the "normal" rate.
 Independent Study participates in the credit retrieval program for six weeks during the summer.
 Independent Study students as well as students on the Lancaster High School campus who are behind on credits are encouraged to attend.
 Summer School applications are usually available in the counseling office in May of each year.

-APEX Computer Lab instruction is also available to students in Independent Study.
-APEX is a company to which the Antelope Valley Union High School District subscribes that offers "on-line" instruction in a wide variety of subject areas.
-Participation in the APEX computer program requires NO computer skills.
-Participation in the APEX computer lab program allows students to experience a different learning style and can also accelerate the earning of credits toward graduation.
+The I.S. curriculum is CourseWare by Edmentum.
+CourseWare is a company to which the Antelope Valley Union High School District subscribes that offers "on-line" instruction in a wide variety of subject areas.
+Participation in the CourseWare computer program requires NO computer skills.
+Participation in the CourseWare program allows students to experience a different learning style and can also accelerate the earning of credits toward graduation as assigned by the I.S. teacher.